SHALLOW SPOTS | DEEPER DEPRESSIONS | GETTING STARTED | USING TOPSOIL | USING SAND

 Water regularly the area, especially where you’ve spread new grass seed until any scars have healed over.

 This method can also be used be used for removing soil under high spots in your bumpy lawn.
-You’ll need to keep foot traffic off the new grass until it is well established.

 If you’re preparing to lay a new lawn, start by spraying the area to get rid of old grass and weeds.